tjdragonhash/hedera22-dlobex/README.md

 ## Java code

-Java code to interact with Hedera in TESTNET
-Before you start
+### Before you start
-Accounts
-Using your operator account and private (Set them in Accounts), create two other accounts for the participants and update the Accounts.java file.
-Use CreateAccount to create them
+Use the CreateAccount code to create the relevant accounts and set the account ids and private keys in the relevant Java classes.

-Deploy the contracts
+### Deploy the contracts
 Use DeployERC20 twice with the relevant token info (name, supply) and DeployDLOBEx for the main smart contract.
 Note the deployment uses testnet and use your operator account.

-Transfer some native HBARs to the participants
+### Transfer some native HBARs to the participants
 For the participants to be able to interact with the native chain, transfer some native HBARs to them using TransferHBARs.
 You can then use CLI with the option "Display balances" to confirm.

-Transfer some tokens to the participants.
+### Transfer some tokens to the participants.
 Same as above, but using TransferTokens

 You should see on the CLI: